LRSORRENTI/Website-Analysis/UpcomingClients/AllenCounty/09_Section/09_Ninth-Section.md

 Increase accessibility for keyboard/tab users

 2. Improve City Layout Structure:

+Make the icons uniform in alignment, so they look more like a structured bulleted list

 The city listing is currently centered and stacked, which is readable but could be easier to scan.